Skip to main content

 Armored base64 representations

-Additional binary data related to TON Blockchain employs similar armored base64 user-friendly address representations.
-These differentiate from one another depending on the first 4 characters of their byte tag.
-For example, 256-bit Ed25519 public keys are represented by first creating a 36-byte sequence using the process below in order:
+TON also employs similar armored base64 representations, inspired by the user-friendly address format; these payloads are not addresses.
+For example, 256-bit Ed25519 public keys are represented by first creating a 36-byte sequence consisting of:

 • 32 bytes containing the standard binary representation of the Ed25519 public key.